duy-ha-dev/TACC-Documentation/tacc_setup.md

 ## Lonestar6

 - Put all working files in `/scratch`, there's no space limit
     - BUT it purges files if you don't access them for 10 days.
-Always back up files to `/work`.
+Always back up files to `/work` or `/corral`.
 - `/work` has a limit of 1024 GB.
-If work is full then transfer to `/range`.
+If work is full then transfer to `/corral`.
+See [corral_guide](https://github.com/duy-ha-dev/TACC-Documentation/edit/main/tacc_setup.md#:~:text=corral_guide-,.,-md).
 - Type `cd` for `$HOME`, `cdw` for `$WORK`, `cds` for `$SCRATCH`.
     - In shell, type `$HOME/` and press tab, it will show you the absolute path.
 You need the absolute path instead of `$SCRATCH` to access directories when you transfer files from and to local computer and when you use jupyter notebook.